Frequently Asked Questions

 Can I have a massage if I'm pregnant?

-The answer is yes.
-Mountain elite has both options for side lying or lying prone depending on condition of individual during their pregnancy.
+Generally, yes.
+Mountain Elite has both options for side lying or lying prone depending on the condition of the individual during their pregnancy.

-When filling out client intake form you may specify if you have any questions or concerns before hand.
+When filling out the client intake form, you may specify if you have any questions or concerns beforehand.